alyciakb/alyciakb.github.io/resume.md

 ##### Silvercreek Realty Group \| 2015 – 2018 \| Marketing Associate
 - Responsible for tracking internal recruiting and retention statistics and identifying areas for improvement.
-- Track and report monthly, quarterly, and yearly brokerage sales statistics.
+- Tracked and reported monthly, quarterly, and yearly brokerage sales statistics.
 - Responsible for communication between the brokerage and the 1200+ real estate agent contractors.
 - Responsible for designing and creating campaigns for both the recruiting and the retention of real estate agents.
 - Social media manager.
-- Assist in website design and development for both the internal and external brokerage websites.
+- Assisted in website design and development for both the internal and external brokerage websites.
-- Core team member for the development of a 14-week agent training program and ongoing manager responsible for the distribution of the program.
+- Core team member for the development and deployment of a 14-week agent training program.

 <br>